Can You Use Flex Seal On Rotted Wood?

-Even though we generally use Flex Seal on our fresh woodworks and furniture stuff, have you ever thought about using Flex Seal on rotted wood to avoid wood getting damaged any further?
+Even though we generally use Flex Seal on our fresh woodwork and furniture stuff, have you ever thought about using Flex Seal on rotted wood to avoid wood getting damaged any further?

 So, let’s find out, Can you use Flex Seal on rotted wood?

-But that’s a quick snapshot and there’s a lot more to know about Flex Seal on rotted wood.
+But that’s a quick snapshot and there’s a lot more to know.

 In this article, we’ll explore whether can you use Flex Seal on rotted wood, how to repair rotted wood and apply Flex Seal properly, does Flex Seal waterproof rotted wood, and much more.